Professor of Political Science

 Ph.D., M.A., The University of North Carolina at Chapel Hill

 Comparative Politics: African politics; Latin American politics; popular social movements and informal politics; gender politics in the global south; political development and political culture; globalization and resistance; political violence, revolution and terrorism; nationalism, patriotism and state-building; politics and film.

 Political Theory: democratic theory; comparative political and social theory; critical theory.

-I've published articles on on the micropolitics of patriotism and protest; the doctrine of preemptive war at the center of post-9/11 US foreign policy; hegemonic and counter-hegemonic discourses; rural women's organizing and identity formation in non-Western societies; democratization and social movement theory; and Marxism and religion.
-I continue to work on a larger project looking at the politics of patriotism, as well as an examination of the use of popular culture film by the US military during the Iraq War.
+I've published articles on the use of popular culture film by the US military during the Iraq War; the micropolitics of patriotism and protest; the doctrine of preemptive war at the center of post-9/11 US foreign policy; hegemonic and counter-hegemonic discourses; rural women's organizing and identity formation in non-Western societies; democratization and social movement theory; and Marxism and religion.
+I continue to work on a larger project looking at the politics of patriotism.

 I enjoy teaching courses in both comparative politics and political philosophy, and have taught a number of courses in each area: African Politics, Latin America Politics, Comparative Political Development, Introduction to Comparative Politics, Introduction to Political Thought, Religious Sentiment and Popular Movements, International Mediation, Inter-American Regional and Global Cooperation.

 Gerard Huiskamp, "'Support the Troops!'
 The Social and Political Currency of Patriotism in the United States," New Political Science 33, no. 3 (September 2011), pp. 285-310.

 Gerard Huiskamp and Lori Hartmann-Mahmud, "As Development Seeks to Empower: Women from Mexico and Niger Challenge Theoretical Categories," Journal of Poverty 10, no. 4 (Winter 2006), pp. 1-26.